 Ca’ Rezzonico museum

-The intervention of wooden flooring has favored a timeless and classic product, like Doussié planks, with its warm and intense tones.
-The super-resistant varnished finish is particularly suited to public places with heavy traffic.
+The installation of wooden flooring has favoured a timeless and classic product, such as Doussié planks, with its warm and intense tones.
+The super-resistant varnished finish is particularly suited for public places with heavy traffic.